-Valencia is a beautiful city on the South-East coast of Spain, and I fully appreciated every second of my time there- however short it may have been.
-Spain’s third largest city after the far busier Madrid and Barcelona, Valencia attracts fewer tourists, meaning that although it still has plenty to offer to visitors from all over the place, the general vibe here is far less frantic than in its sister cities.
-In the days of the Medieval Kingdom of Aragon (a kingdom which is basically the origin of modern Catalonia), it was a hugely important place, so considering we only had one day in Valencia, we thought it would be a brilliant idea to head straight for the Old City in search of some Medieval Grandeur.
+Spain’s third largest city after the far busier Madrid and Barcelona, Valencia attracts fewer tourists, meaning that although it still has plenty to offer to its visitors, the general vibe here is far less frantic than in its sister cities.
+In the days of the Medieval Kingdom of Aragon (a kingdom which is basically the origin of modern Catalonia), it was a hugely important place.
+So considering we only had one day in Valencia, we thought it would be a brilliant idea to head straight for the Old City in search of some Medieval Grandeur.

 Park life on an old riverbed